 Eating Prickly Pears

-Opuntia species area ubiquitous in The West, occurring with great frequency in some areas.
+Opuntia species are ubiquitous in The West, occurring with great frequency in some areas.
 Prickly pears were used as food, medicines, and perhaps as awls by Native Americans and can still serve as food, either the pads or the fruits.
 These videos show how wild prickly pears can be prepared for consumption.
 One of the major challenges is to remove the spines, this is generally done with fire.
+(Note: the safety of Opuntias is untested by the authors of this webpage).

 How To Campfire Cook Cactus Pads